Democrats point fingers while Biden credits Trump for party’s election setbacks

 The school district also had created an anti-bullying and diversity plan known as the Cultural Competency Action Plan, which led to heated board meetings and a temporary court order blocking the plan.

-Mr. McCarthy, who stands to become speaker if the GOP wins control of the House next year, invited moderate Democratic lawmakers to switch parties in light of Tuesday’s elections.
+Mr. McCarthy, who stands to become House speaker if the GOP wins control of the chamber next year, invited moderate Democratic lawmakers to switch parties in light of Tuesday’s elections.
 He said he has had such discussions with several Democrats, who should be able to see “the writing on the wall” now.

-“You’ve been reluctant right now, but join with us,” said Mr. McCarthy.
+“You’ve been reluctant right now, but join with us,” Mr. McCarthy said.
 “Our party is open to having other people join us.”

 Progressives blamed the election results on the ever-shrinking ambitions of social spending legislation that is being finalized in the House and tethered to a physical infrastructure bill that passed the Senate earlier this year.